ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * The OPTIONAL parameters v3c-unit-header, v3c-unit-type, v3c-vps-id, v3c-atlas-id, v3c-attr-idx, v3c-attr-part-idx, v3c-map-idx, v3c-aux-video-flag, sprop-max-don-diff, v3c-parameter-set, v3c-atlas-data, v3c-common-atlas-data, v3c-sei, v3c-tile-id, v3c-tile-id-pres, v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc, v3c-ptl-rec-idc, when present, MUST be included in the "a=fmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.
 * The OPTIONAL parameters MAY include any optional parameters from the respective video payload specifications.

+The OPTIONAL parameters, when present in the V3C video component media line format parameters attribute, specify values that are valid for the coded V3C sequence until a new value is received in-band.
+Some OPTIONAL parameters like v3c-parameter-set or v3c-unit-header and can't be carried in-band in the video stream and may thus be considered static for session.

 An example of media representation corresponding to occupancy video component (V3C_OVD) in SDP is as follows:

 ~~~